 'Hoax' Traces The 'Grotesque Feedback Loop' Between President Trump And Fox News

-CNN correspondent Brian Stelter says that President Trump's "cozy" relationship with Fox News is "like nothing we've seen in American history."
+CNN correspondent Brian Stelter says President Trump's "cozy" relationship with Fox News is "like nothing we've seen in American history."

 In his new book, Hoax: Donald Trump, Fox News, and the Dangerous Distortion of Truth, Stelter describes the president as a "shadow producer" to Fox News host Sean Hannity — who, in turn, acts as a "shadow chief of staff" for Trump.

 "This is a relationship that is extraordinary, because Trump shapes Hannity's show [and] Hannity advises the president on policy and personnel," Stelter says.
-"And then at nine o'clock sharp, the president is watching Hannity deliver the talking points that they have already discussed."
+"And then at 9 o'clock sharp, the president is watching Hannity deliver the talking points that they have already discussed."

 But Stelter notes that Trump's close relationship with Fox News goes beyond Hannity.